• Skip to main content

 It is usual practice to quantify linear relationships through the Pearson correlation coefficient.
 To Indicate the strength and direction of the connection between two variables, it takes on a value between -1 and 1.

 It can help investors diversify.
-Calculations from scatter plots of historical returns between pairs of assets, such as equities-bonds, equities-commodities, bonds-real estate, etc., will produce to help investors build risk-return portfolios.
+Calculations from scatter plots of historical returns between pairs of assets, such as equities-bonds, equities-commodities, bonds-real estate, etc., will help investors build risk-return portfolios.

 Therefore, we will learn about the Pearson correlation coefficient and know how to measure the relationship between two related variables using it.